globaleaks/whistleblowing-software/README.md

 GLBackend is written in Python version [2.7](http://docs.python.org/whatsnew/) and is mostly based on [twisted](twistedmatrix.com).
 For more informations see [requirements.txt](https://github.com/globaleaks/GLBackend/blob/master/requirements.txt)

 # Getting Started

 See wiki page [Setting up Development Environment](https://github.com/globaleaks/GLBackend/wiki/Setting-up-development-environment)

+Emulate the starting wizard using:

+   cd shooter/
+   ./wizard.sh

+  * shooter.py act like a client and is update with the interface supported in GLBacked.
+  * The script creating the first context and receivers, emulating the wizards that would be implemented in GLClient.

 # Documentation